Citizenship (Amendment) Act, 2019: Political and legal challenge

 The bill was opposed by the Indian National Congress, who said it would create communal tensions and polarise India.
 The Chief Ministers of the Indian states of Madhya Pradesh, Chhattisgarh, West Bengal, Punjab, Kerala and Rajasthan and union territory of Puducherry – all led by non-BJP governments – said they will not implement the law.
-According to the Union Home Ministry, states lack the legal power to stop the implementation of CAA.
-The Ministry stated that "the new legislation has been enacted under the Union List of the 7th Schedule of the Constitution.
+According to the Central Home Ministry, states lack the legal power to stop the implementation of CAA.
+The Ministry stated that "the new legislation has been enacted under the Central List of the 7th Schedule of the Constitution.
 The states have no power to reject it".
 Modi stated on 21 December that the NRC had only been implemented in Assam to follow a directive from the Supreme Court of India, and that there had been no decision taken to implement it nation-wide.

 Kerala becomes the first state to challenge the Citizenship Amendment Act (CAA) by filing a plea in the Supreme Court of India under Article 131 of the Constitution.
 Kerala Chief Minister Pinarayi Vijayan affirmed that the Citizenship Amendment Act (CAA) is viewed as divisive and declared its non-implementation in the state, asserting that it treats Muslim minorities unfairly.
 He stated, "All of Kerala will stand united in opposing this communally divisive law."

 The Indian Union Muslim League petitioned the Supreme Court of India to declare the bill illegal.
 The first hearing by the Supreme Court of India on 60 petitions challenging the Act was on 18 December 2019.
 During the first hearing, the court declined to stay implementation of the Citizenship (Amendment) Act, 2019.
 On 22 January 2020, around 143 petitions, including several petitions filed after 18 December 2019 were heard.
 The court again declined the request for stay.
 The next hearing was scheduled on 21 April 2020.